 - Identifying market needs, including opportunities to sell to government

-This new guide is available in six different languages, including Spanish, Chinese, Haitian Creole, Russian, Korean and Bengali.
+This new guide is available in six different languages, including Spanish, Chinese, Haitian Creole, Korean and Bengali.

 Helping Immigrant Entrepreneurs Helps Us All

 With immigrant entrepreneurs making up 48 percent of the small business community, any help we can provide to them to help them succeed helps the community overall through job creation and other benefits.

 Beyond the guide, there is also on-on-one counseling available for small business owners and entrepreneurs via partners such as: